-The bill H. 3484 aims to amend the South Carolina Code of Laws to provide clearer definitions and exemptions related to hair braiding and makeup artistry.
-Specifically, it revises the definition of "hair braiding" in Section 40-7-20 to clarify that it involves the weaving of natural human hair for compensation without any chemical treatments, and it distinguishes hair braiding from barbering and cosmetology.
-Additionally, the bill amends Sections 40-7-390 and 40-13-360 to exempt individuals providing hair braiding and makeup artistry from regulation by the State Board of Barber Examiners and the State Board of Cosmetology, respectively, as long as they are not offering other licensed services.
+The bill H. 3484 aims to amend the South Carolina Code of Laws to revise the definitions and regulations surrounding hair braiding and makeup artistry.
+Specifically, it updates the definition of "hair braiding" in Section 40-7-20 to clarify that it involves the weaving of natural human hair for compensation without any chemical treatments, and it distinguishes hair braiding from barbering and cosmetology.
+Additionally, the bill amends Sections 40-7-390 and 40-13-360 to exempt individuals providing hair braiding and makeup artistry from regulation by the State Board of Barber Examiners and the State Board of Cosmetology, respectively, as long as they do not offer other licensed services.

-Furthermore, the bill repeals Section 40-7-255, which previously regulated hair-braiding practitioners, thereby streamlining the legal framework surrounding these professions.
-The changes are intended to reduce regulatory burdens on hair braiders and makeup artists, allowing them to operate without the need for a license while still ensuring that their practices are clearly defined and understood within the law.
+Furthermore, the bill repeals Section 40-7-255, which previously regulated hair-braiding practitioners.
+This legislative change is intended to simplify the regulatory framework for hair braiders and makeup artists, allowing them to operate without the need for a license while still ensuring that their practices are clearly defined and distinguished from other regulated services.
 The act will take effect upon approval by the Governor.

 Latest Version: 40-7-20, 40-7-390, 40-13-360, 40-7-255